Roohishaik/NeuroVigil/README.md

 ## Installation

-To set up the Lyrics-Generator project locally, follow these steps:
+To set up the NeuroVigil project locally, follow these steps:

 1. Clone the repository: